Tool Board ID Reading and Viewing

 printer.cfgconfiguration file based on the web interface you are using:Fluidd

-Add the toolboard configuration in
+Add the toolboard configuration to

 printer.cfg:[mcu toolboard]